Sir John Sherbroke (1804 ship)

-Captain Cowan was sailing from Jamaica to New York when Sir John Sherbrooke struck a reef in the Dry Tortugas on 19 October 1816 and bilged.
+Captain Cowan was sailing from Jamaica to New York when Sir John Sherbrooke struck a reef in the Dry Tortugas on 19 October 1816, and bilged.
 The crew was saved, and proceeded to make off with the $60,000 in specie that she was carrying.
+The passenger and their chests were put ashore.
+Then the captain, mate, some crew members, and two steerage passengers went back aboard and took out all the specie, which had been stored in barrel and boxes in the hold.
+Reportedly, Cowan offered the two steerage passengers $500 each if they went in the longboat with him to the United States.